 DuPage Road Trip – Where Nature Meets Art

-Your getaway begins at the sprawling and magnificent 1,700-acre landscape of The Morton Arboretum for South African artist Daniel Popper’s Human+Nature — his largest exhibition to date featuring 15- to 26-foot-tall sculptures that call attention to the connections between humans and trees.
+Your getaway begins at the sprawling and magnificent 1,700-acre landscape of The Morton Arboretum for South African artist Daniel Popper’s Human+Nature — his largest exhibition to date featuring 20- to 25-foot-tall sculptures that call attention to the connections between humans and trees.
 Bringing together nature and sculpture for an immersive experience, Popper’s work has been featured all over the world, creating profoundly inspirational spaces.

 A trip to DuPage wouldn’t be complete — especially serving a need for nature — without DuPage’s Natural Wanders.
 With 500 miles of trails and special places open for exploration, sometimes residents don’t even know what’s in their backyard.
 Natural Wanders includes 11 unique outdoor experiences, curated so there is something for everyone.
 We encourage you to review them all.
 Here is a snapshot:

 Only here will you find this ultimate adventure!
 This is the biggest outdoor adventure park in the United States, with year-round activities set among a reclaimed natural landscape.
 The park offers an escape to tranquil and interactive green space where guests can test their personal boundaries while engaging with a passionate community of like-minded outdoor enthusiasts.
 With ziplines, rock walls, high ropes challenge, free-fall rappelling, paddle sports, mountain biking, laser tag and more, there is an experience for all ages and skill levels.

 Need to recuperate afterwards?
 A short drive away is the Village of Burr Ridge where you can indulge in the amenities at Burr Ridge Village Center, the “Rosé all Day” signature lounge at The Hampton Social – Burr Ridge, and serenity and restorative treatments at Kohler Waters Spa.